rmn20/PlaneCut/README.md

 4) If the number of buckets is less than the required palette size, go to step 2.
 5) After producing a list of buckets, generate a palette from the bucket list, calculating the colors from the arithmetic mean of the colors in each bucket.

 List of colors in one bucket can be represented as a three-dimensional point cloud.
-[This algorithm is used to find a plane that could be used to split point cloud in two.](https://zalo.github.io/blog/line-fitting/).
+[Orthogonal regression is used to find a plane to split point cloud in two.](https://zalo.github.io/blog/line-fitting/).

 After constructing the plane, colors behind and in front of the plane will be splitted into two new buckets.
 To select a bucket for splitting, it is necessary to find a bucket with the largest summ of distances from each point to the average bucket point.
 The "redmean" formula is used for color distance calculation.